Gnathology & TMJ Treatment

 Who Needs a Gnathologic Approach?

-• Persistent jaw pain or fatigue
+• Persistent jaw fatigue

-• Clicking or popping sounds near the ear
+• Clicking or popping near the ears

-• Sudden sensitivity or chipping of teeth
+• Sensitivity or chipping of teeth

-TMJ Treatment is Not Just About Pain Relief
+TMJ Treatment Is Not Just About Pain Relief

 A Note on Diagnosis: When “Normal” Isn’t Normal